AI supported development with yFiles AI Tools

-Enhance your yFiles development experience with AI assistance powered by a specialized MCP (Model Context Protocol) server.
-This MCP server enables AI agents to provide intelligent support for yFiles-specific tasks, helping you create graph applications more efficiently.
+Enhance your yFiles development experience with AI assistance powered by specialized Model Context Protocol (MCP) tools and skills.
+The yFiles AI tools enable AI coding agents to provide intelligent support for yFiles-specific tasks, helping you create graph and diagram applications more efficiently.

 Note

-The yFiles mcp-server enables AI agents to understand the yFiles for HTML SDK.
-Many of these services require a subscription, or you need to supply them with credentials to the API of a supported LLM provider.
+The yFiles AI tools enable AI agents to understand the yFiles for HTML SDK by providing direct access to the yFiles API, documentation, and demo code over the open Model Context Protocol (MCP) and skills.
+Many of these agents require a subscription, or you need to supply them with credentials to the API of a supported LLM provider.
 See our tested examples below.

-With the MCP server the AI assistant has deep knowledge of yFiles concepts, patterns, and common development scenarios, making it an invaluable companion for both beginners and experienced developers.
+With these AI tools, your AI assistant has deep knowledge of yFiles concepts, patterns, and common development scenarios, making it an invaluable companion for both beginners and experienced developers.

 • Accurate and up-to-date information about the yFiles for HTML SDK

-The yFiles mcp-server has been successfully tested and verified to work with the following AI agents.
-Due to the MCP standard specification, it should work with any agent that supports MCP servers.
+The yFiles AI tools have been successfully tested and verified to work with the following AI agents.
+Due to the MCP standard specification and Agent skills, they should work with any agent that supports MCP servers and skills.

 Claude Code